 Jackson County 4-H Livestock Club

 This is a 4-H Club with emphasis in the animal science areas of livestock and poultry along with anything else that the group is interested in!
 The club leader, Stacey Warden, is a former Jackson County 4-H member who competed at the National level in Poultry and Livestock Judging.
-The club meets the first Thursday of each month at 6:00PM at the UF/IFAS Jackson County Extension Office.
-For more information please contact club leader Stacey Warden at (850) 693-3275, email@example.com, or the 4-H office.
+The club meets the second Thursday of each month at 6:00PM at the UF/IFAS Jackson County Extension Office.
+For more information please contact club leader Stacey Warden at (850) 693-3275, firstname.lastname@example.org, or the 4-H office.

 Jackson County 4-H SeaPerch Robotics

-We are excited to offer this new program which is sponsored by the Office of Naval Research with enhancements from Lockheed Martin.
+This program is sponsored by the Office of Naval Research with enhancements from Lockheed Martin.
 Club Leader Martha Godwin is a Science teacher from Marianna Middle School.
 The club meets every other Saturday at 10am in the Science Lab at Marianna Middle School.
-For information on how you can become a volunteer with this exciting new program, please contact 4-H Agent, Angel Granger at (850) 482-9620 or firstname.lastname@example.org.
+For information on how you can become a volunteer with this exciting new program, please contact 4-H Agent, Angel Granger at (850) 482-9620 or email@example.com.

 The 4-H Horse Club is led by Mrs. Katricia Edenfield.
 For information on becoming a part of this exciting club, please contact Katricia at (850) 573-2881 or email firstname.lastname@example.org, or the 4-H office.